 2019/20 fund allocations are approved as a capped amount, and successful applicants are responsible for any expenditure over and above the approved eligible amount.

-Unspent funds will be returned to the State to be reallocated to the next round of resilience funding.
+Unspent funds will be returned to the State and may be reallocated to other resilience and risk reduction projects.